-In September 2013, the Board approved the Company's 2013 Equity Incentive Plan.
-The expiration date of the plan is September 9, 2023 and the total number of shares of the Company's common stock available for grant to employees, directors and consultants of the Company under the plan was 450 thousand shares.
-In December 2013, the shareholders of the Company approved the plan and increased the number of shares authorized under the plan to 1 million shares.
+In September 2013, the Company's 2013 Equity Incentive Plan was established.
+The expiration date of the plan is September 9, 2023 and the total number of shares of the Company's common stock available for grant to employees, directors and consultants of the Company under the plan was 15,000 shares.
+In December 2013, the shareholders of the Company approved the plan and increased the number of shares authorized under the plan to 33,333 shares.